What Is an IRA and How Many Types Are There?

 IRA Withdrawal Rules

-Although there are steep penalties for early withdrawals, there are exceptions that apply.
-You can use some of your account balance to pay medical bills up to a certain amount, if you're disable, and to pay health insurance premiums and higher education expenses.
+Although there are steep penalties for early withdrawals, some exceptions apply.
+You can use some of your account balance to pay medical bills up to a certain amount.
+If your medical expenses will exceed 7.5 percent of your annual adjusted gross income, you can take the amount over and above the 7.5-percent amount out of your IRA penalty-free.
+You can also withdraw funds to pay health insurance premiums if you're between jobs, and to cover higher education expenses.
 Even a first time home purchase is allowable.

-Each of these have plenty of rules that you must know and understand first.
-Also, just because you can doesn't necessarily mean you should.
-You will lose the earning power of that money if you withdrawal the funds so weigh the decision very carefully.
+Each of these withdrawal options comes with plenty of rules.
+If you do choose to withdraw, keep in mind that you will lose the earning power of that money once it comes out of the account, so weigh the decision very carefully.

 IRAs for Self-Employed Persons or Business Owners

-If you own a business or work as a self-employed independent contractor you may be eligible to establish either a SEP IRA (best for those with no employees) or a SIMPLE IRA (which may work better if you have employees.)
+If you own a business or work as a self-employed independent contractor, you may be eligible to establish either a Simplified Employee Pension (SEP) IRA or a Savings Incentive Match Plan for Employees (SIMPLE) IRA, which is best for smaller companies with less than 100 employees.